OGKevin/ultra-boost/README.md

 ## Monitoring

 This application exposes metrics at `/metrics` in prometheus format.
-Metrics/SLI's that should be exposed for an e-commerce apps are:
+Metrics/SLI's that should be exposed for a web app are:
 * Success and failure of incoming and outgoing http requests
 * Application errors instrumented by category/task/subsystem etc
 * Throughput in RPS
-* Resource usage for auto scaling purposes
+* Resource usage for auto-scaling purposes
 * Time it takes to handle requests (latency)
-* Time it takes to execute (background) tasks
+* Time it takes to execute (background) tasks (freshness)

 Once prometheus collects all this info Error budged, alerts and dashboards can be created by hand or with a tool such as: https://github.com/slok/sloth

 The following SLO's could be used:
 * 99.999% of incoming http requests should succeed